6 Effective Acne Scars Treatments Approved by Dermatologists

-Dermabrasion involves rolling a wired brush on the skin to remove the outer layer.
+Dermabrasion involves rolling a wired brush with fine needles on the skin to remove the outer layer.
 It is used in cases where there is severe scarring.
 The procedure helps make deep scars less noticeable and completely removes surface scars.There is yet another technique that involves needling or rolling wherein microneedles are used on the affected area to stimulate the skin underneath and cause regeneration of tissues.
 The results in this technique are less noticeable and may require repeated sessions.
 The dermatologist usually chooses the procedure based on the extent of scarring and skin type.

 Soft tissue fillers

 Scars are indentations on the skin.
 Filling them with collagen or fat extracted from the body can help smoothen the scars thus reducing their severity.
 Soft tissue fillers produce temporary results and may need to be repeated time and again for the best results.

 These injections need to be administered periodically.
 Botox injections help with puckered scars.